MarcBickel/SharedVisualComputing/README.md

-This is the repository of the course "Introduction to visual Computing" shared by Marc Bickel, THibaud Perret, and Lucas Massemin.
+This is the repository of the course "Introduction to visual Computing" shared by MArc Bickel, Thibaud Perret, and Lucas Massemin.